Oct 7, 2013|

 Whether it’s avoiding the dry Chaco, powering the nation’s grid, or daily mixed with yerba mate, water is very important in Paraguay.
 Even though Paraguay shares no border with the sea, its ships bring goods to and from the Atlantic by the river.
 This is an obscure country in South America, and therefore a great place to visit if you’re looking for authenticity.

 Set along the Rio Paraguay, the capital of the country is full of history.
 Start off by visiting the oldest train station in South America, where the first steam engine chugged along in 1861.
 Next, head to nearby Yaguaron, which has the oldest church in Paraguay, built by the Franciscans.
 From there head nearby to admire the jewelry crafted in Luque.
 It is also there that Paraguay’s guitars and unique harps are constructed.
-From Asunción, our guides will take you across one of only two bridges that connect the east half of Paraguay with the west.
+From Asunción, the next step is the Gran Chaco and our guides will take you across one of only two bridges that connect the east half of Paraguay with the west.

 The Gran Chaco